owid/etl/docs/architecture/workflow/garden.md

 !!! warning "This is still being written."

-    Our metadata formats are still in flux, and are likely to change substantially over the coming year.
+    Our metadata formats are still in flux, and are likely to change substantially over the coming months.

-    Most up-to-date documentation may be found [on Notion :octicons-arrow-right-24:](https://www.notion.so/owid/Metadata-guidelines-29ca6e19b6f1409ea6826a88dbb18bcc)
+    We are currently working on version 2 of our metadata, for which you can find most up-to-date documentation [on Notion :octicons-arrow-right-24:](https://www.notion.so/owid/Metadata-guidelines-29ca6e19b6f1409ea6826a88dbb18bcc)

-!!! info "For more up to date details, see the the classes `DatasetMeta`, `TableMeta` and `VariableMeta` in the [`owid.catalog.meta`](https://github.com/owid/owid-catalog-py/blob/master/owid/catalog/meta.py) module."
+!!! info "For more up to date details, see the the classes `DatasetMeta`, `TableMeta` and `VariableMeta` in the [`owid.catalog.meta`](https://github.com/owid/etl/blob/master/lib/catalog/owid/catalog/meta.py) module."